RBrandon8/rbrandon8.github.io/_docs/exchange/O365_Teams_Calendar_F5_Fed.md

 permalink: /_docs/exchange/O365_Teams_Calendar_F5_Fed
 ---

-## It is possible to integrate the Teams Calendar with an Exchange On Prem hybrid setup using F5 APM external authentication.
+## It is possible to integrate a Teams Calendar with an Exchange On Prem hybrid setup using F5 APM external authentication.

 ### Requirements